 Exercise in general is excellent for health, and muscle-strengthening activities in particular have specific health benefits.

 But some of us build muscles much more easily than others.
-A new study, which now appears in the journal Nature Communications, offers a molecular explanation for why that is.
+A

 The new research also explains why some people seem to respond better to endurance training and aerobic exercise rather than muscle training.

 Sarah Lessard, Ph.D. — an assistant investigator in the clinical, behavioral and outcomes research section of the Joslin Diabetes Center in Boston, MA — is the first author of the paper.